Died February 21, 2017

 In 1970, Delaney began working as a newsreader for the Irish state radio and television network RTE.
-In the early 1970's he became a news reporter for the BBC in Dublin, and covered an intense period of violence known as The Troubles.
+In the early 1970's he became a news reporter for the BBC in Dublin and covered an intense period of violence known as The Troubles.
 After 5 years of reporting on the violence, he moved to London to work in Arts broadcasting.
 In 1978, he created the award-winning weekly show "Bookshelf" for BBC Radio Four, which covered books, writers and the business of publishing.
 Over the next five and a half years, he interviewed over 1400 authors including Anthony Burgess, John Updike, Margaret Atwood, Christopher Isherwood and Stephen King.
 On television, Delaney wrote and presented for Omnibus, the BBC weekly arts series.
-He served as the Literature Director of the Edinburgh Festival in 1980, and he hosted his own talk show "Frank Delaney" in the early 1980's, featuring an array of cultural and literary personalities.
-Afterward, he created and presented "Word of Mouth", the BBC's award winning show about language, as well as a variety of radio and television documentaries including specials on James Joyce, Robert Graves, Hemingway in Paris, and the Shakespeare Industry.
+He served as the Literature Director of the Edinburgh Festival in 1980, and he hosted his own talk show "Frank Delaney" in the early 1980s, featuring an array of cultural and literary personalities.
+Afterwards, he created and presented "Word of Mouth", the BBC's award-winning show about language, as well as a variety of radio and television documentaries including specials on James Joyce, Robert Graves, Hemingway in Paris, and the Shakespeare Industry.
 He presented "The Book Show" on the Sky News satellite channel for many years.

 In 1981, Frank Delaney's first book, "James Joyce's Odyssey", was published to critical acclaim and became a best-seller in the UK and Ireland.
 In 1986, he wrote and presented the six-part documentary series "The Celts" for the BBC and its best-selling companion book.
 Delaney has subsequently written five books of non-fiction (including "Simple Courage"), ten novels (including the bestselling "Ireland" and "Tipperary"), one novella, and a number of short stories.
 He has also edited many compilations of essays and poetry.